Sudeep152/Compose3dDemo/README.md

 # Compose3dDemo

 ## Overview
-Compose3dDemo is an Android project that integrates 3D models within a Jetpack Compose environment, utilizing the SceneView library to render 3D content.
-This demo focuses on displaying, interacting with, and scaling 3D models with smooth centering.
-It highlights the combination of Jetpack Compose and SceneView for advanced UI/UX in mobile apps.
+Compose3dDemo is an Android project that demonstrates the integration of 3D models within a Jetpack Compose environment using the SceneView library.
+The project provides an interactive 3D experience where users can view, scale, and interact with models stored locally in the app’s asset folder.
+This project highlights the potential of 3D model rendering in mobile apps with Compose.

 ## Features
-- **3D Model Display**: Renders 3D models seamlessly within a Jetpack Compose-based UI.
-- **Scalable 3D Models**: Enables users to zoom in/out while keeping models centered.
-- **SceneView Integration**: Leverages SceneView for intuitive 3D handling, making it compatible with Compose.
+- **Custom 3D Model Display**: Loads `.glb` models from the local assets folder for offline 3D rendering.
+- **Interactive Model Control**: Users can interact with the model through gestures for scaling, ensuring a centered view even as the model is manipulated.
+- **Configurable Scene**: Adjustable parameters for camera position, model scale, background color, and environment background.
+- **Composable Design**: Built entirely within Jetpack Compose for a modern, declarative UI experience.

 ## Technologies Used
-- **Jetpack Compose**: To build responsive and declarative UI components.
+- **Jetpack Compose**: For a declarative UI.
-- **SceneView**: For rendering and managing 3D model interactions.
+- **SceneView**: To render and interact with 3D models.
 - **Kotlin**: Primary language for development.

 ## Getting Started